qooqu/TOP/readme.md

 # welcome

 I'm working my way through the [The Odin Project](https://theodinproject.com/about), an open source curriculum for full stack JS.
-This repo holds all my project work.
+I do all of my TOP work in this repo.

 In addition to viewing the source, you can see some projects live on gh pages (links below).